 Applicants from countries in which the native language is not English must achieve a minimum English-language proficiency test score as indicated on the Graduate Program Test Requirements webpage at GAPE.

 Requirements for Advancement to Graduate Candidacy

 Each semester, students should consult with their graduate advisor to develop a schedule of courses.
 Students admitted as conditionally classified must satisfy the requirements listed in their acceptance agreement before advancing to candidacy.
 Students who have achieved classified standing in the master's degree curriculum must next advance to candidacy for the degree.
-A student may advance to candidacy after completing a minimum of 9 units of letter-graded work as a graduate student in 100 or 200-level courses acceptable to the department as well as fulfilling the other university requirements for advancement to candidacy, as detailed in the Graduate Policies and Procedures section of this catalog.
-Candidacy includes successful completion of the Graduation Writing Assessment Requirement (GWAR), which is satisfied in this degree by completion of Biol 202 with a grade of "B" or higher.
+A student may advance to candidacy after completing a minimum of 9 units of letter-graded work as a graduate student in 100- or 200-level courses acceptable to the department as well as fulfilling the other university requirements for advancement to candidacy, as detailed in the Graduate Policies and Procedures section of this catalog.
+Candidacy includes successful completion of the Graduation Writing Assessment Requirement (GWAR), which is satisfied in this degree by completion of BIOL 202 with a grade of "B" or better.

 Requirements for Graduation

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of the Graduate Policies and Procedures.

 MS - Biological Sciences, Concentration in Physiology, Graduation Requirements